History of the United States Space Force: Deployment of space-based missile warning systems

-Generally considered to be the most important military space program, national reconnaissance programs were assigned to the National Reconnaissance Office since 1961, however strategic missile warning programs remained within the military services, specifically the Air Force.
+The Air Force operated strategic missile warning programs.
 The Space Systems Division managed two of these programs: the Missile Defense Alarm System (MIDAS) satellites, which used infrared sensors to detect missile or rocket launches, and Vela Hotel satellites, which detected atmospheric and outer space nuclear detonations to monitor compliance with the Partial Nuclear Test Ban Treaty.
 Both of these mission sets were predicted in the 1946 Project RAND report.

-Project Vela development was started by the Advanced Research Projects Agency in response to international conferences and congressional hearings.
+DARPA started Project Vela in response to international conferences and congressional hearings.
 A joint Defense Department-United States Atomic Energy Commission program, Project Vela consisted of three segments: Vela Uniform, which detected underground or surface detonations using seismic monitors, Vela Sierra, which used ground-based sensors to detect above-surface detonations, and Vela Hotel, which consisted of a constellation of space-based sensors for atmospheric and exoatmospheric nuclear detonations.
-ARPA assigned the Air Force Ballistic Missile Division responsibility for the spacecraft and boosters, while Atomic Energy Commission laboratories provided instrumentation and the Lawrence Radiation Laboratory provided the sensors.
-The first test launches were authorized on 22 June 1961 by ARPA, launching on Atlas-Agena boosters.
+DARPA assigned the Air Force Ballistic Missile Division responsibility for the spacecraft and boosters, while Atomic Energy Commission laboratories provided instrumentation and the Lawrence Radiation Laboratory provided the sensors.
+The first test launches were authorized on 22 June 1961 by DARPA, launching on Atlas-Agena boosters.
 On 16 October 1963, the first operational Vela Hotel satellites were launched, with a second pair following on 17 July 1964.
 In the 1970s, dedicated Vela Hotel satellites were phased out and were replaced with the Integrated Operational Nuclear Detonation Detection System (IONDS), which were placed on Defense Support Program and Navstar Global Positioning System satellites as secondary payloads.